 Google is updating it’s search engine algorithm this morning, according to an announcement per the company.
-Monday’s Google algorithm update will serve as a core algorightm update.
+Monday’s Google algorithm update will serve as a core algorithm update.
 Google is calling the change, “June 2019 Core Update.”
 While the search engine makes hundreds of tweaks annually to its algorithm, this is the second round of core changes that have been announced as official Google updates in 2019.

-While the algorithm’s name is far from clever, the announcement marks a change in the way Google handles search algorithm updates.
-Every few months, Google performs core updates to it’s search algorithm.
-But typically these core udpates are discovered by site owners monitoring their rankings and traffic.
+While the algorithm update’s name is far from clever, the announcement marks a change in the way Google handles search algorithm updates.
+Every few months, Google performs core updates to its search algorithm.
+But typically these core updates are discovered by site owners monitoring their rankings and traffic.
 In this case, Google got ahead of site owner speculation by announcing the change 24 hours prior.

 Tomorrow, we are releasing a broad core algorithm update, as we do several times per year.
 It is called the June 2019 Core Update.
 Our guidance about such updates remains as we’ve covered before.
 Please see this tweet for more about that:https://t.co/tmfQkhdjPL